 It can tolerate drought-like conditions for a short time, but regular watering to keep the soil evenly moist is essential to ensure a good yield.

 In the initial phase of growth, growing bitter gourds require a temperature of more than 70 F (20 C).
 Humid and warm temperatures accelerate the growth of the plant.
 It is more resistant to low temperatures than other plants of this family but requires the hot temperature and humidity to grow, especially in the beginning.

 Overuse of nitrogen-rich fertilizers should be avoided, which could encourage the development of foliage at the expense of fruits.
 At the time of planting, you can mix slow-release complete fertilizer in the soil.
 Enriching the soil with compost or well-rotted aged manure and regular inputs of organic matter will be enough later.
 Still, if your plant is not growing well, you can feed it with liquid vegetable fertilizer once in a month.

-Bitter gourd perks up very quickly and within two weeks after planting you must arrange something to support it.
-You can also grow this vine on pergolas, arches or arbor.
+Bitter gourd perks up very quickly, and within two weeks after planting, you must arrange something to support it.
+You can also grow this vine on pergolas, arches, or mini arbors.

 Growing bitter gourd vertically increases the yield and fruit size, moreover, in the case of growing horizontally on the ground, there is a high risk of fruit rot and fungal infection to the plant.

 The plant produces numerous side shoots, which must be removed to improve yield, remove the side shoots (lateral branches) until the runner reaches the top of the trellis.
 Leave only 4–6 laterals and cut the tip of the main runner to improve the productivity of the plant.

 Bitter melons are usually grown as annuals, so you may not need to care about overwintering.